Agenda - Monday, April 10

 Getting customers energized about emerging technologies demands a fresh marketing strategy.
 Today, we face an "attention economy," where partners need to get creative with their content to break through the noise and persuade key decision-makers of the benefits of software-defined everything, hybrid cloud, big data, IoT and other innovations.

 How do you command that attention?
-Luanne Tierney, managing member and CMO of next-gen solution provider Fivesky, will discuss:
+Luanne Tierney, managing member and CMO of Fivesky, a next-gen solution provider, will discuss:

 All Access pass required to attend this session.